Skip to main content

 Understanding the Graft Material Decision

-The goal of bone grafting is to rebuild jawbone structure so that dental implants can be successfully placed.
+The goal of bone grafting is to rebuild jawbone structure so that DC implant specialist can be successfully placed.
 The graft material serves as a scaffold for new bone formation.
 Over time, your body replaces the graft material with your own living bone.

 Different materials accomplish this goal through different mechanisms.
 The optimal material for one patient may not be optimal for another.
 The decision depends on the extent of grafting needed, the location, your anatomy, your health status, and your preferences.